10.15.1.3 Switch Common/Basic

 Set the word address to specify the time.

-• When selecting the [Address], use the value that is stored when touching the first time.
-Even if the address value has been changed by touching the element, there is no effect to delay operation.
+• When the [Address] option is selected, uses the address value that is available on the first touch.
+Even if the address value changes due to the touch, there is no effect to the delay operation.

 Constant

-Set a time period for the delay using constant.
+Set a time period for the delay using a constant.

 Standby Start Time